 I coined the word paleospectrophony in the fall of 2008 to refer to a new method I’d worked out for educing or “playing” historical representations of sound.
-After first introducing it on my Phonozoic website (here), I used it during a presentation I gave at the 2011 ARSC conference (here) and again in my book/CD Pictures of Sound, published in 2012 (here), and the last time I checked, googling it turned up just over three hundred hits, including a tweet proposing it as the “coolest bullshit-y science word ever,” which I’ll take as a compliment.
+After first introducing it on my Phonozoic website (here), I used it during a presentation I gave at the 2011 ARSC conference (here) and again in my book/CD Pictures of Sound, published in 2012 (here), and the last time I checked, googling it turned up just over three hundred hits, including a tweet (dead link) proposing it as the “coolest bullshit-y science word ever,” which I’ll take as a compliment.
 But the concept behind paleospectrophony is somewhat tricky, so I thought I’d take some time here to explain just what I mean by it.
 By way of illustrating the technique, I’ll also share a few new paleospectrophonic sound files, as well as a couple past favorites that didn’t make the cut for Pictures of Sound.

 The first thing you need to understand in order to grasp what paleospectrophony is all about is that audio data can be displayed in two different ways: as an oscillogram or as a spectrogram.
 These forms of display are largely interchangeable, and many pieces of audio editing software will let you toggle back and forth between the two, but there’s also a fundamental distinction to be drawn between them.
 The sound oscillogram, often referred to as a “waveform,” is a graph of amplitude as a function of time.
 At each point along the time axis, it shows a single value corresponding to distance from a rest position: how far the diaphragm in a microphone had moved back or forth under the influence of sound waves passing through the air, for example, or how far the diaphragm in a loudspeaker is supposed to move back or forth in the course of producing a desired sound wave.
 By contrast, the spectrogram is a graph of frequency as a function of time.
 According to the Fourier theorem, any periodic sound wave—no matter how complex—can be represented as a combination of simple sine waves with particular frequencies and amplitudes.
 A sound spectrogram separates out the amplitudes of each of the component frequencies of a sound at each successive point in time—collectively, these make up the sound spectrum—and displays them with frequency tied to spatial position from high to low and amplitude tied to another parameter such as brightness.
 Sound spectrograms can be generated mathematically from sound oscillograms, and vice versa, albeit generally with some loss of information (about phase, for example).